quantiota/Raspberry-Pi-AI-Agent-Host/installation/README.md

 ## How to test

 The AI Agent Host was tested on DietPi installed on a Raspberry Pi 4 8GB.
-No other Linux distributions have been tested, but the instructions should be reasonably straightforward to adapt.
+No other Linux distributions have been tested, but the instructions should be reasonably straightforward to adapt

 When testing the AI Agent Host, you can expect several types of test results depending on the specific aspects you are testing.
 Here are some common types of test results you might encounter: